lyakoway/ai-RAG-chat/README.md

 runs on a public test pack (6 files → 12 chunks).
 Several scenarios where it already works:

-- **Company knowledge base.** HR policies, regulations and handbooks: "how many vacation days", "how is internet reimbursed" — an answer in seconds instead of digging through folders.
+- **Company knowledge base.** HR policies, regulations and handbooks: “how many vacation days”, “how is internet reimbursed” — an answer in seconds instead of digging through folders.
 This is exactly what the app's demo pack shows.
 - **Customer support over product docs.** Product manuals, pricing and FAQ — a customer asks in their own words and gets an answer linked to the manual